GerritCodeReview/plugins_its-base/hooks-its/src/main/resources/Documentation/config.md

 --------------------

-The base functionality for 'hooks-its' based plugins is configured via git config files in the site's `etc/its` directory footnote:[The
+The base functionality for 'hooks-its' based plugins is configured via git config files in the site's `etc/its` directory.
+Footnote:[The
 <<config-legacy,legacy configuration>> directly in `etc/gerrit.config`
 still works, but upgrading to this xref:config[new, more flexible approach] is strongly recommended.].

-Setting up which event in Gerrit (E.g.: “Change Merged”, or “User ‘John Doe’ voted ‘+2’ for ‘Code-Review’ on a change”) should causes what action on the ITS (e.g.: “Set issue's status to ‘Resolved’”) is configured through a xref:config-rule-base[rule base] in `etc/its/action.config`.
+Setting up which event in Gerrit (E.g.: “Change Merged”, or “User ‘John Doe’ voted ‘+2’ for ‘Code-Review’ on a change”) should trigger which action on the ITS (e.g.: “Set issue's status to ‘Resolved’”) is configured through a xref:config-rule-base[rule base] in `etc/its/action.config`.